HipoFinance/contract/README.md

 From each user's wallet, a claim reward request must be sent to `Root`, which will then calculate the user's share and return the equivalent hTON.

 This process continues for the next validation rounds.
-At some point, a user wants to transfer they're hTON to another user.
+At some point, a user wants to transfer their hTON to another user.
 They can simply do a Jetton transfer from their wallet application.

 At another point in time, users may want to redeem their hTON and receive TON.
 They can use the Unstake tab of the protocol's dApp.
 Now hTON is transferred from the user's `Wallet` to `Root`, which then releases TON to the user.